biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

 ## Installation ##

-1. Install Strawberry Perl 5.16.3, 64 bit.
+*  Step 1.
+Install Strawberry Perl 5.16.3, 64 bit.
 The rest of these instructions assume you have used C:\strawberry as the install folder.
 If you have not then edit the paths below to match what you have used.  http://strawberryperl.com/  _IMPORTANT:  MAKE SURE YOU USE 5.16.3 and NOT 5.18, 5.16.1 or 5.16.2, or anything else.
 There are installation problems with these versions related to gdal, and we do not currently have working gdal ppms for Strawberry Perl 5.18 or later (needed for step 6)_

-2. [Download](Downloads) the source code version to obtain a stable release.
+*  Step 2.
+[Download](Downloads) the source code version to obtain a stable release.
 Alternately you can use a GIT client to get the latest Biodiverse code, see https://github.com/shawnlaffan/biodiverse and the clone URL there.

-3. Open a command prompt.
+*  Step 3.
+Open a command prompt.
 The rest of these instructions assume you are at the prompt.

-4. Run these commands, editing the folder paths as needed to match your system.
+*  Step 4.
+Run these commands, editing the folder paths as needed to match your system.

 ```dos
   set BDV_PATH=c:\biodiverse